 A couple of sorties onto the moorland edge.
 The scenery glowed in the late winter snow, but as a slow thaw was starting the air misty if not foggy making skywatching not possible.
 Nevertheless, the feeders at Low Moor and Broomhead Reservoir (Rushy Lane) attracted a pair of Great Spotted Woodpeckers at the former, and Coal Tits dominated the latter.
 Sadly no Crossbills on show.

-Back at Rainham and the wintering Avocets still frequented Aveley Bay (10th March) but fake news, namely a fake 'white-winger' resting on the Stone Barges gantry.
+Back at Rainham and the wintering Avocets still frequented Aveley Bay (10th March) but fake news, namely a fake 'white-winged gull' resting on the Stone Barges gantry.
 This colour-ringed (black) individual, too far to read the ring, had the feel of a leucistic bird... adult Great Black-backed Gull?
 It turns out to be a 5th winter of this species, ringed in Norway, with thanks to Twitter correspondents for the details.